The Bankrate promise

 Should you buy a car with a rebuilt title?

 That said, there could be some drawbacks.
-Just because it passed state inspection does not mean the car is guaranteed to be safe for the long haul.
+Just because it passed state inspection does not mean the car is guaranteed to be safe or functional for the long haul.
 Additionally, it could be difficult to get insurance coverage for your vehicle.
-And circling back to value, while you might get a good deal to buy it, if you plan to sell it at some point, you probably will not get nearly as much as you would with a vehicle with a clean title.
+And circling back to value, while you might get a good deal to buy it, if you plan to sell it at some point, you probably will not get nearly as much as you would if you were selling a vehicle with a clean title — if you can find a buyer at all.

 - How the vehicle was damaged